Mathu-lmn/rpemotes_old/README.md

 # 📜 LICENSE & DISCLAIMER

-This repository was created by **TayMcKenzieNZ** for strict usage with the Grand Theft Auto 5 unofficial multiplayer platforms 'FiveM', and is under the GNU General Public License v3.0 license.
+This repository was created by **TayMcKenzieNZ** for strict usage with the Grand Theft Auto 5 unofficial multiplayer platform 'FiveM', and is under the GNU General Public License v3.0 license.

-All custom props and animations were provided to RPEmotes by the community with express permission and must not be extracted from [RpEmotes(https://github.com/TayMcKenzieNZ/rpemotes), reuploaded to any websites, forums or discord servers.
+All custom props and animations were provided to RPEmotes by the community with express permission and must not be extracted from [RpEmotes](https://github.com/TayMcKenzieNZ/rpemotes), reuploaded to any websites, forums or discord servers.

-If you want to modify RpEmotes ***(does not apply if you want to use it for personal purposes)*** or make an agreement, you can contact the RPEmotes via our official Discord via opening a ticket.
+If you want to modify RpEmotes ***(does not apply if you want to use it for personal purposes)*** or make an agreement, you can contact the RPEmotes team via our official [Discord](https://discord.gg/sw3NwDq6C8) by opening a ticket.

-Pull requests are actively reviewed and discussed with TayMcKenzieNZ and the RPEmotes team, and will be accepted as long as they do not contain  animation / prop files *(we need permission before adding them)* breaking changes or suspicious and/or malicious code.
+Pull requests are actively reviewed and discussed with TayMcKenzieNZ and the RPEmotes team, and will be accepted as long as they do not contain animation / prop files *(we need permission before adding them)* breaking changes or suspicious and / or malicious code.

+We also do not accept any copyright material.
+This includes but is not limited to McDonald's, Subway, Sony Playstation, Microsoft Xbox, etc.